bini823/dg/README.md

 <tr>
 <th>Meta Description</th>
 <td>Most search engines will truncate meta descriptions to 160 characters.</td>
-<td>The Government of the National Capital Territory of Delhi is the governing authority of the Indian national capital territory of Delhi and its 11 districts. ...
-The present Legislative Assembly of Delhi is unicameral, consisting of 70 Members of the Legislative Assembly (MLA).</td><br>
+<td>The Government of the National Capital Territory of Delhi is the governing authority of the Indian national capital territory of Delhi and its 11 districts.</td><br>
 </tr>
 <tr>
 <th>h1 Headings Status</th>